scottellis/mi2c/README.md

 code doesn't really care.

-Most of the time, my i2c code is usually pretty tightly integrated with the rest of the driver that is dealing with the other hardware.
-I don't worry too much about hard-coding a few things.
-The i2c code is very simple.
+Most of the time, my i2c code is usually pretty tightly integrated with the rest of the driver dealing with other hardware.
+The i2c portion is pretty simple and easy to customize after cut-n-paste.

-I might clean it up a little anyway, just to make it more generic for future projects.
+I might clean it up a little anyway, just to make it more generic for others.